-“I thought that everyone knew how to swim.
-But when I heard the statistics that 64% of African American children, 45% of Hispanic or Latino children, and 40% of Caucasian children don’t know how to swim I was shocked.
+“I thought that everyone knew how to swim, but when I heard the statistics that 64% of African American children, 45% of Hispanic or Latino children and 40% of Caucasian children don’t know how to swim, I was shocked.
 I realized that I need to do my small part to make the world a better place and the USA Swimming Foundation is a great platform to make a difference.”

-A five-time individual NCAA champion, in 2012 Nathan earned a degree (with honors) in public health from the University of California Berkeley.
-That same year his hometown of Bremerton, Washington renamed a street Nathan Adrian Drive.
-Son to a Chinese mother, in 2014 he was inducted into The Robert Chinn Foundation Asian Hall of Fame.
+A five-time individual NCAA champion, Adrian earned a degree (with honors) in public health from the University of California Berkeley in 2012.
+That same year, his hometown of Bremerton, Washington renamed a street “Nathan Adrian Drive.”
+In 2014, Adrian was inducted into The Robert Chinn Foundation Asian Hall of Fame.

 For more on Nathan's swimming career, click here.